Open to: Grades 9-12

 Eligibility: CTY-level or Advanced CTY-level math score required

 This course is designed to extend skills in problem solving taught in Competitive Mathematics Prep, to foster mathematical creativity, and to prepare students for competitions similar to the American Mathematics Competition (AMC 10, 12).
 Students learn to think at an advanced level as they tackle challenging problems.
 Students explore a variety of math topics and problem-solving strategies in-depth, and practice problem-solving contest-style problems.
 Topics addressed in this course will include advanced concepts from algebra, geometry, and precalculus.
-Videos from Thinkwell and Art of Problem Solving review both the material and problem-solving skills as students progress through the required textbook.
+Videos from Art of Problem Solving review both the material and problem-solving skills as students progress through the required textbook.
 There are timed practice AMC 10 and 12 exams that students complete as well to help them prepare for the real exams.

 For a detailed list of topics, click the List of Topics tab.

 Each student is assigned to a CTY instructor to help them during their course.
 Students can contact their instructor via email with questions or concerns at any time.
 Live one-on-one online review sessions can also be scheduled to prepare for the graded assessments, which include homework, unit exams, and a cumulative midterm and final.

 This course has synchronous virtual class meetings, but participation is optional.
 Students may also schedule one-on-one virtual meetings directly with the instructor to answer questions or concerns.
 View the Strategy Session schedule on this webpage for class meeting times.
 Meetings will be recorded for students who are unable to attend due to scheduling conflicts.